Skip to content

 dbt docs generate --target prod --target-path ./target-base

-6. Add target-base/ folder to .gitignore
+2. Add the target-base/ folder to the .gitignore file:

 target/